mvysny/mvysny.github.io/_posts/2022-5-13-mvc-mvp-mvvm-no-thanks.md

 the MVC pattern helps keeping the code separated into smaller, more easily digestable packages.

-However, all of those patterns have the following fundamental flaws:
+However, all of those MVx patterns have the following fundamental flaws:

 * You can split your code three way (M V and C) but not any further, unless you go sub-controllers, sub-models and sub-views.
 That way lies insanity.